With Ronda Rousey closing the door on a UFC return, it’s time for the sport to move on from the Rousey era.

 She didn’t.
 She paid the price.
 And she’d more than likely pay it again in any return.
 The damage to her legacy would be that much worse.
 Even more troubling, she’d be a distraction to the women’s bantamweight division, which dearly needs to find its footing and move on from the Rousey era.

 The Rousey era in the UFC was special.
 It brought in hordes of casual fans.
 It created the sport’s first true mega star (followed shortly by a certain Irish phenom).
 Those fans may not have stuck around once Rousey was defeated.
-Yet they certainly helped raised MMA’s profile, at least in the short term.
+Yet they certainly helped raise MMA’s profile, at least in the short term.

 Ronda Rousey herself was a special, once in a lifetime athlete.
 It’s a shame that things ended the way they did, but that’s so often the case in MMA.
 The best fighter is always the one just around the corner.
 Time waits for no woman, and even before it catches you, you’re either learning, or losing.
 Rousey lost, thanks to some key errors in her development, plus the inevitable march of time.
 Now, she’s living her dream in the WWE.
 At this point, both her and the sport are better for it.